 "Organic Disposal Site" means a disposal site where settled or precipitated solid matter produced by water and sewage treatment processes is disposed of in compliance with the board of health requirements, using sanitary land-filling techniques, in a manner that does not create a nuisance or health hazard, that protects the environment, and will not cause a pollution source of water, air, etc.

 “Open Space” means an area of land or water set aside to be preserved or reserved for use by residents of the development.
 An expanse of lawn, trees, plants, or other natural areas.
 Any landscaped area of the site including: required yards, setbacks, walkways, and limited common areas.
 It does not include parking, driveways, or buildings with habitable space for primary uses, but may include buildings for the purpose of providing an amenity.
 Open space may be distributed throughout the development and need not be in a single large area.
-Open space may include sensitive areas, such as areas with 30% or greater slope, fault zones, floodplains, high water tables, and wetlands if they have been designed as an integral element of the project.
+Open space may include sensitive areas, such as areas with thirty percent (30%) or greater slope, fault zones, floodplains, high water tables, and wetlands if they have been designed as an integral element of the project.
 Any additional amenity that is located on the roof of a building shall not be considered open space.

 "Parking Lot" means an open area, other than a street, used for parking of more than four automobiles and available for public use, whether free, for compensation, or as an accommodation for clients or customers.